-We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969(42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone that will prohibit entry within Bajo San Agustin of San Juan Harbor.
-It is categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
+This rule involves a temporary safety zone lasting twelve hours on each of three days that will prohibit entry on the Allegheny River from Mile 43.5 to Mile 45.5, during the high speed boat race event.
+It is categorically excluded from further review under paragraph L60(a) in Table Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
+A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.